swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

 To solve this problem, we could use an additional alias-ID for diagnostics that does not change when the main identifier changes.

-Suppose we split the `availability_deprecated` diagnostic into a generic variant and `availability_deprecated_same_module`.
+Suppose we split the `DeprecatedDeclaration` diagnostic into a generic variant and `DeprecatedDeclarationSameModule`.
 To retain the existing name for the new variant, we could describe these two groups as
 ```
-availability_deprecated (alias: availability_deprecated)
+DeprecatedDeclaration (alias: DeprecatedDeclaration)
-availability_deprecated_same_module (alias: availability_deprecated)
+DeprecatedDeclarationSameModule (alias: DeprecatedDeclaration)
 ```
-However, this solution would not allow specifying the narrower `availability_deprecated_same_module` or the broader group `deprecated`.
+However, this solution would not allow specifying the narrower `DeprecatedDeclarationSameModule` or the broader group `Deprecated`.

 #### Using multiple alias IDs for diagnostics
 To express a diagnostic's membership in multiple groups, we could allow multiple alias-IDs to be listed.
 ```
-availability_deprecated aliases:
+DeprecatedDeclaration aliases:
-  availability_deprecated
+  DeprecatedDeclaration
-  deprecated
+  Deprecated
-availability_deprecated_same_module aliases:
+DeprecatedDeclarationSameModule aliases:
-  availability_deprecated_same_module
+  DeprecatedDeclarationSameModule
-  availability_deprecated
+  DeprecatedDeclaration
-  deprecated
+  Deprecated
 ```
 However, such a declaration lacks structure and makes it difficult to understand which alias-ID is the most specific.